percona/postgres/contrib/pg_tde/documentation/docs/architecture/index.md

 With `pg_tde.inherit_global_key_providers`, it is also possible to set up a default global principal key, which will be used by any database which has the `pg_tde` extension enabled, but doesn't have a database specific principal key configured using `pg_tde_set_key_using_(global/database)_key_provider`.

-With this feature, it is possible for the entire database server to easily use the same principal key for all databases, completely disabling multi-tenency.
+With this feature, it is possible for the entire database server to easily use the same principal key for all databases, completely disabling multi-tenancy.

 #### Manage a default key